BayarAli2002/Dart-Basics/README.md

 # Dart-Basics
-## this codes are the fundamental to Flutter Framework
+## these codes are the fundamental to Flutter Framework